 This biography originally appeared in "A Pennant for the Twin Cities: The 1965 Minnesota Twins" (SABR, 2015), edited by Gregory H. Wolf.

 Cleveland Plain Dealer

-Pluto, Terry.
-The Curse of Rocky Colavito.
-Simon and Schuster, 1994,
+Pluto, Terry, The Curse of Rocky Colavito (New York: Simon and Schuster, 1994).

 The Sporting News.

-Thielman, Jim.
-The Cool of the Evening.
-Kirk House Publishing, 2005.
+Thielman, Jim, The Cool of the Evening (Edina, Minnesota: Kirk House Publishers, 2005).

 - 1. Baseball Digest, September, 1960, 27-32.

 - 5. Cleveland Plain Dealer, July 22, 1991.

 - 6. New York World-Telegram, May 13, 1959.

 - 7. Cleveland Plain Dealer, May 3, 1963.